 The heat protectant is the guardian angel to your coils, and a good one should shoulder the weight of the long-term toll heat can take on your hair.
 Luckily, diffusers can assist as well.

-Hair diffusers broaden the airflow from blow dryers to ensure your curls stay moisturized and voluptuous.
+A curly hair diffuser broadens the airflow from blow dryers to ensure your curls stay moisturized and voluptuous.
 But while blow dryers and diffusers can be a critical factor in achieving a hair look that’ll leave onlookers breathless, used in excess they’ll cause damage to:

 - Your hair’s cuticle